-Besides the criminal charges levelled against him, the police officer will most likely also be subjected to disciplinary procedure which may result in him losing his employment.
+Besides the criminal charges levelled against him, the police officer will most likely also be subjected to a disciplinary procedure which may result in him losing his employment.

-While, it is generally agreed that once your working hours are over and you have left the work premises, whatever you choose to do is not your employer’s concern, there are circumstances where an employee can actually be dismissed for misconduct outside the work place and after working hours.
+While, it is generally agreed that once your working hours are over and you have left the work premises, whatever you choose to do is not your employer’s concern, there are circumstances where an employee can actually be dismissed for misconduct outside the workplace and after working hours.

 The basic rule is that there must be a traceable connection between the employee’s misconduct and the employer’s business.
 If the employee’s conduct directly affects the employee’s business then a problem arises.
 This is the case where the employee’s conduct directly affects the company’s reputation and good name.

 Once a connection is established between the employee’s misconduct and the employer’s business, the next step is to decide whether the trust relationship has broken down such that it cannot be restored.
 If so, then the employment relationship must end.